 Many people associate ADHD with anxiety, restlessness, and impulsivity.
 However, ADHD patients tend to be the calmest and most-mellow members of a group, especially if the condition is suitably managed.
 When you inform your co-workers about your condition, you should also explain this to them.
 Inattentive ADHD is often associated with trouble paying attention, committing small mistakes, and focusing on tasks.
 If you have this form of ADHD, hyperactivity won’t be a primary concern to you since you can behave rationally and normally like other people.

 Being impulsive, the inability to focus, and hyperactivity doesn’t mean that ADHD patients are unreliable and can’t maintain healthy and long-term relationships.
 At the workplace, make other employees understand that you care about the well-being of the organization and that you’re a reliable member of the team.

 Since you easily get distracted when handling tasks, it’s best to note down important things that you need to do on a typical workday.
 Do not hesitate to approach your colleagues and seek help whenever you need it.
 Since you spend a lot of time with your colleagues within and beyond the work environment, it’s best to involve them in your treatment process.

 There’s a Reason for Your Temper

 Things as insignificant as getting late to work due to unavoidable circumstances can make ADHD patients moody and temperamental.
-These individuals tend to be straightforward, and a result, lose their cool while at work.
+These individuals tend to be straightforward, and as a result, lose their cool while at work.
 If your colleagues understand this, they’ll be in a better position to help you out when such episodes occur.

-How Your Colleagues Can Help You Manage ADHD
+How Your Colleagues Can Help You Manage ADHD?

 Once your colleagues understand your condition, they will know how best to interact with you.
 It will also be easier for them to come up with strategies for resolving job-related issues.
 In a supportive work environment, your colleagues will help you in three different ways: